Pylons/pyramid_exclog/docs/index.rst

-To make logging facilities available when loading an application via mod_wsgi, like it behaves with paster, you must call the logging.fileConfig function on the ini file containing the logger entry. logging.fileConfig reads the logging configuration from a ConfigParser file.
+To make logging facilities available when loading an application via mod_wsgi, like it behaves with paster, you must call the logging.fileConfig function on the ini file containing the logger entry.

+Here's an example of a run.wsgi file:

 .. code-block:: python